ehgp/realtime_crypto_arbitrage_bot/README.md

 To use docker you must have docker desktop available with docker compose:

-You can use pipenv or your base python installation:
+You can use either pipenv or your base python installation (default is requirements):
 Pipenv:
 pipenv install
 pipenv run pytnon main.py